boschresearch/PA-GAN/README.md

 # PA-GAN

-This is the companion code for the algorithm reported in the paper Progressive Augmentation of GANs by Dan Zhang et al. The paper can be found here https://arxiv.org/abs/1901.10422.
+This is the companion code for the algorithm reported in the paper Progressive Augmentation of GANs by Dan Zhang and Anna Khoreva.
+The paper can be found here https://arxiv.org/abs/1901.10422.
 The code assists the users to reproduce and extend the results reported in the paper.
 Please cite the above paper when reporting, reproducing or extending the results.

 ## Purpose of the project